 Please let us know how you like your new 3mm wetsuit if you purchase one - we and your fellow divers would love to hear your experience.

-Note: This page has been updated as of December 2015 so it should cover you for the 2015 - 2016 winter diving season.
 We aim to update this page every 6-12 months to make sure we stay current with any new 3mm wetsuits coming out.

 (If you need more information on wetsuit features and what to look for in a wetsuit, check out our free buyers guide to dive wetsuits.)